cmmr/fillpattern/README.md

 color, line width/style, tile size/rotation, and more through arguments to `fill_pattern()` and `scale_fill_pattern()`.

-Most modifications can be also be specified as part of the pattern name (shown below).
+Most modifications can be specified as part of the pattern name (shown below).

 ![](man/figures/README-unnamed-chunk-6-1.png)<!-- -->